Cork Boxing Research Project

-For this study, I will be filming and recording sound at various Boxing Clubs in Cork City, with a particular focus on the Glen Boxing Club in Cork, and conducting interviews in collaboration with the Cork Ex-Boxers Association.
+For this study, I will be filming and recording sound at various Boxing Clubs in Cork City and conducting interviews in collaboration with the Cork Ex-Boxers Association.
 I will also document other club activities such as sporting, social, fundraising events, etc. Over time the recordings will be compiled into a documentary film, which will be shown to participating contributors (club members and associates).
 The right to remove oneself from the process can be requested at that point.
 Upon completion of the documentary film, participants will be invited to a private screening, where they will be given a final opportunity to request reasonable changes to the final cut.

 For the most part, no considerable time commitment will be necessary by any individual, only the willingness to allow me to record video and/or sound.
 I may interact with participants or ask questions about the actions being undertaken while the camera is rolling.

 On occasion, I may request to interview participants to provide more personal insights related to boxing and the boxing community.
 This is completely optional and will require a minimal time commitment.
 A suitable time, date and venue can be arranged on a case-by-case basis, where parents/guardians will be consulted and notified and invited to attend.
 These interviews will be captured on video, and recordings may, but will not always, make their way into the final cut of the film.
 You/Parent/Guardian will be notified and invited to review any interview footage before it is screened at any group gatherings.

 As part of this study, I will also be constructing a 40,000-word document that will discuss and evaluate the documentary film and the process of making it.
 For this, transcripts of any interviews, whether they are included in the final cut (edited version of the film) or not, may also be used or quoted in the written research paper accompanying the documentary film.